 Vaughan was along the fence line at Dallas Love Field on November 22, 1963, where President and Mrs. Kennedy briefly interacted with her fifteen-month-old daughter in a moment captured in several news photographs.
 Vaughan was interviewed with her daughter, Peggy Vaughan Sorrentino.
 Recorded May 10, 2018.

 Vaughn is the daughter of the late Rufus Youngblood, a U.S. Secret Service agent from 1951 to 1971.
 As the agent-in-charge of Vice President Johnson’s detail on November 22, 1963, Youngblood shielded Johnson with his body during the assassination.
 He later wrote the book, Twenty Years in the Secret Service: My Life with Five Presidents (1973), chronicling his experiences with Presidents Truman to Nixon.
 Recorded October 23, 2017.

 A native of Alberta, Canada, Vavrek is the librettist of the opera JFK, which had its world premiere at the Fort Worth Opera in 2016.
 Vavrek was interviewed alongside JFK composer David T. Little.
-Recorded March 24 and April 15, 2016.
+Recorded March 24 and April 15, 2016, and September 30, 2020.

 A railroad switching tower operator from 1952 to 1989, Veal provided extensive information about the structure and operation of the switching tower in the parking lot of the former Texas School Book Depository building.
 He also knew and worked with tower operator Lee Bowers, an assassination eyewitness who died in 1966.
 Recorded July 12 and August 30, 2001, and April 16, 2003.